Vivien Dean - Let Yourself Believe

 “In your dreams, Cash.”

 “Lighten up,” she heard him say.
-When she risked a glance back, she saw his clear gaze resting on her.
+When she risked a glance back, his clear gaze rested on her.
 “We’ve got the whole night ahead of us.
 If you’re going to turn into an uptight bitch this early, we’re never going to make it.”

-Fury ripped through her, and she glared at him as she retreated to the project she’d left the previous night.
-“That only works if you don’t talk to me,” she snapped.
+She glared at him as she retreated to the project she’d left the previous night.
+“That only works if you don’t talk to me.”

 “Actually, it works just as well if you learn how to take a joke.”